FilipDominec/rp2daq/README.md

 Note that most RP2DAQ's commands accept optional, so called *named* parameters.
 If they are omitted, some reasonable default values are used.

-Alternately, the same information is extracted in the [Python API reference](docs/PYTHON_REFERENCE.md).
+Alternately, you can find the same information extracted in the [Python API reference](docs/PYTHON_REFERENCE.md).

 ### Asynchronous commands